“No person was ever honored for what he received. Honor is given by what he gave.” — Calvin Coolidge

 The house is a community service project for the Twin Cities entrepreneurial community.
 A group of companies, investment firms and other businesses that serve the entrepreneurial community are coming together to build a house as a part of Twin Cities Habitat for Humanity.
 The project allows for a valuable team-building experience for your employees, while also providing this important community contribution.

-Our group is seeking to involve more than 600 employees from 50 companies as well as raise $150k for the project.
-Each volunteering company brings a team of employees to work on the house for one full day (8:30am to 4:00pm) in June, July or August 2014.
+Our group is seeking to involve 20 or more companies to volunteer on site as well as raise $160,000 for the project.
+Each volunteering company brings a team of employees to work on the house for one full day during the summer.

 Habitat for Humanity

 Habitat for Humanity is an international non-profit organization that builds homes for low income families.
-Over 1,500,000 people live in over 300,000 homes built by Habitat over its 30 year history.
-Habitat’s approach is oriented toward helping less fortunate families to help themselves by building homes with volunteer labor and then selling the homes to the families at an affordable cost with a zero interest mortgage.
-Habitat is a Christian-based organization, drawing its fundamental tenets from the biblical principles of serving the poor and charging no interest on lending money to those less fortunate.
-Supporters of Habitat include large numbers of religious congregations, corporations, and individuals.
+Habitat’s approach is oriented toward helping those less fortunate families to help themselves by building homes with volunteer labor and then selling the homes to the families at an affordable cost and mortgage terms.
+Habitat is a Christian-based organization, drawing its fundamental tenets from the biblical principles of serving the poor and making no profit on the sale of homes to families in need.
+Supporters of Habitat include large numbers of individuals, businesses, congregations and other organizations.